 Headwraps are traditional attire for women in many Sub-Saharan African cultures.
 Gambian women call theirs mousorr.

 Where, when and how headwraps are styled may represent wealth, ethnicity, marital status, mourning or reverence.
 It is not just a fashion that has been preserved over time, but it is history and a connection to ancestors.
-Headwraps connect West African women with tradition and relatives, brothers and sister across the Atlantic.
+Headwraps connect West African women with tradition and relatives, brothers and sisters across the Atlantic.

 Wearing a headscarf is common among Gambian women, especially during ceremonies such as weddings and naming ceremonies when they wear traditional clothes.
 But it is not necessarily connected to outfit or opportunity, today everyone can wear the moussor.
 It became a trendy accessory after some famous black stars adopted it and integrated it into their style.